 If you like it then you shoulda put a dimmer on it.
 Install a dimmer switch with a dining room chandelier, and make sure the fixture itself is dimmable (note: installing a dimmer and a light fixture that is dimmable are two different, but important, things).
 The line of contemporary dimming switches from Legrand Adorne fit well in almost any dining room by blending in with walls and existing decor.

 5. Layer the Light

 A decorative chandelier in the dining room generally offers a low level of light output—they're really about setting the mood and drawing your eye to the center of a room.
 For a more functional style of lighting, use layers of light with recessed lights, wall sconces, etc. And if you need a bright amount of light in the dining room, look to an LED chandelier.

 When adding layers of light, think vertically—layers from the ceiling to floor—and horizontally—layers from one side of the room to the other.
 With the right combination of ceiling and wall lights, you'll create the perfect layered room.

-Determining the necessary wattage requires a bit of math—we like this tip from Kichler Lighting: Multiply the width by the length of the room.
-Multiply that number by 40.
+Determining the necessary wattage requires a bit of math—we like this tip from Kichler Lighting: Multiply the width by the length of the room (in feet).
+Then, multiply that number by 40.
 For example, if your room is 15’ x 20’ = 300.
 Then, 300 x 40 = 12,000 lumens.
 So, the collective lumen output from all light sources in the room should total roughly 12,000 lumens.